Pelicans hold off late Lakers rally for first win, 119-112

 Lakers prized rookie Lonzo Ball struggled with his shot (3 of 13) and finished with just eight points, but did contribute 13 assists and eight rebounds.

-“I like Lonzo’s aggressiveness, he just didn’t make shots,” Lakers coach Luke Walton said.
+“I like Lonzo’s aggressiveness, he just didn’t make shots,” said Lakers coach Luke Walton.

 The Lakers missed their first eight shots of the game, falling behind by double digits early.
 New Orleans went up by as many as 22 in the second quarter and was still ahead 94-74 when the Lakers went on their run.